The Supreme Court's landmark 1973 ruling could be rolled back or overturned this summer. Here's how that could impact your access to health care.

 You know that climate change threatens the planet.
 But you might not know that it threatens our health, too.

 Pot.
 Weed.
 Mary Jane.
-This drug goes by many names and serves many needs — including medical ones — but its health impacts are hazy.
+The drug goes by many names and serves many needs — including medical ones — but its health effects are hazy.

 Can the COVID-19 vaccine affect your period?
 The short answer is maybe, but only temporarily, and you should still get vaccinated anyway.
 Fertility physician Dr. Natalie Crawford explains.